harness/developer-hub/release-notes/delegate.md

 - Fixed a UI issue where pipelines, input sets, and executions were ordered incorrectly due to case-sensitive sorting of the element list.
 With this release, the UI now uses case-insensitive sorting when it lists pipelines, input sets, and pipeline executions.
 (CDS-73216)

-- Fixed a delegate issue where a `<+configFile.getAsBase64(content)>` expression would get parsed incorrectly if it contained multiple lines.
+- Fixed an issue where a `<+configFile.getAsBase64(content)>` expression would get parsed incorrectly if it contained multiple lines.
 (CDS-73424)

-- Fixed a delegate issue observed in pipeline executions with service overrides.
+- Fixed an issue observed in pipeline executions with service overrides.
 If an encrypted config file was deleted, a log message would show the path to the deleted file.
 (CDS-75153, ZD-47557)

-- Fixed a delegate issue observed in Blue Green deployments of ASG services, where a repeat deployment incorrectly could result in a scaling down of instances to 0.
+- Fixed an issue observed in Blue Green deployments of ASG services, where a repeat deployment incorrectly could result in a scaling down of instances to 0.
 (CDS-75560)

-- Fixed a delegate issue where the retry logic would cause an exception due to a connection-refused error, which was classified as a connectivity error.
+- Fixed an issue where the retry logic would cause an exception due to a connection-refused error, which was classified as a connectivity error.
 (CDS-75777, ZD-48380)

 - Introduced a validation to ensure that only repos that are allowed on the basis of `repoAllowList` can be set for a Pipeline, InputSets, and Templates while using the [Edit Git details](/docs/platform/git-experience/configure-git-experience-for-harness-entities/#edit-git-details-for-a-pipeline) feature.
 (CDS-75828)

-- Fixed a delegate issue where the Custom Remote Store did not clone a repo larger than 25Mb if provided in the execution script.
+- Fixed an issue where the Custom Remote Store did not clone a repo larger than 25Mb if provided in the execution script.
 With this fix, the Custom Remote Store now has a <=25Mb size validation on manifest files (not the entire repo).
 (CDS-75900)

 - Removed unnecessary wait time at the end of the initialize step, saving approximately 30 seconds.
 (CI-9122)